Seym0n/crypto-testnet-faucet/README.md

 1. Run the code `npm install`
 2. Copy `.env.example` to `.env`
 3. Fill in the credentials of Block.io in `.env`, see Section Environment Variables
-4. Run the development server making sure everything works as expected by running the commmand `npm run dev`
+4. Run the development server, making sure everything works as expected by running the command `npm run dev`
 5. Build the project using `npm run build`
 6. Start the project using `npm run start`